Otoom banner

 As far as the rest of the world is concerned, any of its positive elements are tainted as well.

-Women's studies: the usual narcissism, this time in academia (and yes, I am familiar with Freud).
+Women's studies: The usual narcissism, this time in academia (and yes, I am familiar with Freud).

 If we have to pay for the crimes committed by generations past, then why not burn the Pope at the stake.